gkunalupta/ESP-wifi-modules/README.md

  Espriff Systems releases its official SDK .
 Company releases its 2 official SDK that are Non-OS SDK and RTOS SDK.
 RTOS SDK runs on Linux FreeRTOS, so windows users if want to use official SDK then Virtual Machine can be Used .
 NON-OS SDK Supports the IOT_Demo application code and AT Version.

-To refer to official SDK refer this link https://www.espressif.com/sites/default/files/documentation/2a-esp8266-sdk_getting_started_guide_en.pdf
+To refer to official SDK  and upload AT version Firmware , refer this link https://www.espressif.com/sites/default/files/documentation/2a-esp8266-sdk_getting_started_guide_en.pdf

 The ESP8266 can be programmed in C++ and python both .
 Many third party users have Released its SDK which has different firmware code in python language as well. https://en.wikipedia.org/wiki/ESP8266#SDKs